MattiL/dict_voikko/README.md

 PostgreSQL full text search dictionary extension utilizing the Finnish dictionary Voikko.

 *dict_voikko* uses the base form of Finnish words as lexems.
 For compound words it uses the base form of the non-compound words from which the compound word is built.
-If *dict_voikko* doesn't recognise the it returns **NULL**, so *dict_voikko* should always be chained with another dictionary.
+If *dict_voikko* doesn't recognise a word, it returns **NULL**, so *dict_voikko* should always be chained with another dictionary.

 Dependencies
 ------------

-The dictionary needs [libvoikki](http://voikko.puimula.org/) and its dependencies.
-A suomi-malaga dictionary with morphological analysis for Voikko is neede (e.g. dict-morpho from [http://www.puimula.org/htp/testing/voikko-snapshot/](http://www.puimula.org/htp/testing/voikko-snapshot/)) and at the moment it needs to be called **mor-morpho**.
+The dictionary needs [libvoikko](http://voikko.puimula.org/) and its dependencies.
+A suomi-malaga dictionary with morphological analysis for Voikko is needed (e.g. dict-morpho from [http://www.puimula.org/htp/testing/voikko-snapshot/](http://www.puimula.org/htp/testing/voikko-snapshot/)) and at the moment it needs to be called **mor-morpho**.

 Installation
 ------------